-In this MPC X & MPC Live tutorial adapted from my book, ‘The MPC X & MPC Live Bible‘, I’m going to take a look at the new Autosampler feature of MPC Firmware 2.3 which, much like my existing VST2MPC workflow, allows you to ‘clone’ your favourite VST/AU instrument patches so they can be used as standard ‘keygroup’ programs in standalone mode.
+In this MPC X, MPC One, MPC Key & MPC Live tutorial adapted from my book, ‘The MPC Bible‘, I’m going to take a look at the Autosampler feature which, much like my existing VST2MPC workflow, allows you to ‘clone’ your favourite VST/AU instrument patches so they can be used as standard ‘keygroup’ programs in standalone mode.

 Why Use Autosampler?

-As of MPC firmware 2.3 the MPC X and MPC Live both now support three dedicated ‘standalone’ plugins (Electric, TubeSynth and Bassline), however there is still currently no support for loading any third party plugins, nor is their currently any standalone support for the MPC Software’s built-in ‘Hybrid 3’ synth.
+The MPC X, MPC One, MPCKey 61 and MPC Live all contain a number of ‘internal’ synth plugins, however there is still no support for loading any third party plugins, nor is there any standalone support for the MPC Software’s built-in ‘Hybrid 3’ synth.

-Autosampler is, on the whole, a quicker and more robust option in comparison to my VST2MPC Workflow, although you might find that currently some plugins (e.g. Kontakt) give you ‘glitchy’ results in Autosampler – in which case the VST2MPC Workflow remains a good option to consider (although if you use Kontakt, you might want to check the potential fix for these issues).
+Autosampler is, on the whole, a quicker and more robust option in comparison to my VST2MPC Workflow, although you might find that currently some plugins give you ‘glitchy’ results in Autosampler – in which case the VST2MPC Workflow remains a good option to consider (although if you use Kontakt, you might want to check the potential fix for these issues).

 Working in Controller Mode

 Now, as we are going to be sampling an MPC Software plugin we’ll need to leave standalone mode and enter controller mode.
 Firstly, connect your MPC to your computer using a USB cable and fire up the MPC Software application.
 In your MPC enter controller mode.
 To do this go to MENU and tap on the MPC chip icon:

 Now tap on the CONTROLLER MODE button to enter controller mode.
 At this point you should be able to continue using your touchscreen to control the MPC, but you are now controlling the MPC Software application on your computer.

 Step 1.
 Select & Prepare Your Plugin Patch